Debian/dput-ng/docs/reference/processors.rst

 Processessors are just checkers, that have a few small changes.
 Firstly, register as a processor, rather then a checker by placicng the plugin def in the ``processors`` class.
-In the event of an error, feel free to raise a ProcessorError.
+In the event of an error, feel free to just bail out.
+There's not much you can do, and throwing an error is bad form.

-..
-XXX: ProcessorError stuff is a dirty lie.
+For now.
+This is likely to change.

-See the other guide``here``
+Until this documentation is updated, please check out :doc:`checkers`.

 ..
 XXX: Link to the other guide.